techqueria/website/content/english/about/_index.md

 - ask for advice/share advice
 - build a new Techqueria chapter
-- collaborating with other ERGs
+- collaborate with other ERGs
 - create lifelong partnerships and relationships
 - find a mentor who is also Latinx
 - get a new job